lassekongo83/version.sh/README.md

 A simple semantic versioning script.

 1. Run the script. `bash version.sh`
-2. Enter major, minor, or patch at the prompt.
+2. Enter 1 for major, 2 for minor, 3 for patch.
-3. Version number gets saved into `.version` for whatever use you may have for it.
+3. Version number is stored in `.version`.